Introduction: Understanding Settlement Agreements in Legal Matters

 - Confirmation of the payment of the whole debt (not collecting in the future).

-Caution: Note well that it is crucial the agreement must not only implicitly imply the payment made fully discharges the debt but must so indicate expressly.
+Caution: Note well that it is crucial that the agreement must not only implicitly imply that the payment made fully discharges the debt but must so indicate expressly.
 Otherwise, it’s possible you may still legally remain bound for the rest due.

 3. Release of Liability